SriHemaN/Workshop-/README.md

       SKY130RTLDesignAndSynthesisWorkshop : It is the github page for the workshop.

       my_lib : It contains all library files which are needed.

+               It has two folders namely lib, verilog_model.

+               lib : It contains the standard cell library which will be used for the synthesis.